NLNZDigitalPreservation/nlnz-tools-sip-generation-fairfax/README.md

                               moveOrCopyEvenIfNoRosettaDoneFile
   -l, --listFiles           List the source files in an organized way.
                             Requires sourceFolder
+  --statisticalAudit    Statistical audit.
+                        Search through the source folder and provide a statistical audit of the files found.
-  -x, --extractMetadata     Extract and list the metadata from the source files.
+  --extractMetadata         Extract and list the metadata from the source files.
                             Requires sourceFolder
-  -y, --copyProdLoadToTestStructures
+  --copyProdLoadToTestStructures
                             Copy the production load to test structures.
                             Requires sourceFolder, targetFolder.
                             Uses startingDate, endingDate